AugustUnderground/augustunderground.github.io/src/cv.md

 ### education

 2018 - present
+:   PhD student at the University of Stuttgart, working under advisor Prof.
-:   PhD student at E&D (Reutlingen University) in the Electronic Design Automation research group under Professor Scheible.
+Dr.-Ing.
+Scheible at E&D in the Electronic Design Automation research group.

 October 2017
 :   Master of Science (M.Sc) in Power and Micro Electronics.
-Thesis at Robert Bosch Center for Power Electronics (now E&D):
+Thesis at Robert Bosch Center for Power Electronics (now Electronics & Drives):
 _"Concepts for Visual Input of Expert Knowledge on Procedural IC Sizing"_

 2015 - 2017